-For example, a mobile X-ray machine carries ten 12V-28AH sealed
+For example, a mobile X-ray machine uses ten 12V-17AH sealed

-lead-acid batteries, each of which is about the size of a small automobile
+lead-acid batteries, each of which is about the size of a motorcycle

-battery, and each battery consists of six non-replaceable 2-volt cells.
+battery and each of which consists of six non-replaceable 2-volt cells.

-Over time and/or use, cells lose their ability to hold a charge,
+Over time and/or use, some cells lose their ability to hold a charge,

 and after enough cells have deteriorated such that the total voltage won't